HibaShaito/Web-Signin-Up/README.md

 ## 📄 Additional Pages

-- **About Us**: A simple page introducing the purpose of the form/website.
+- **About Us**: A simple page introducing the purpose of the website.
 - **Privacy Policy**: Sample privacy content showing awareness of data responsibility.